THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Understand how the different parts of the organization work together as a whole

-Shallow thinking on the part of the leader is costly.
+Shallow thinking by leaders is costly.
 It hurts the organization, the employees, and the clients.
 Critical thinking enables leaders to apply their knowledge to the everyday challenges of their work.
 Thus, instead of walking-talking encyclopedias, they become valuable decision-making assets for their organizations and employees.

-Leaders with good critical thinking skills can model this behavior for their peers and reports, further improving the company’s talent pool.
+Effective leaders with good critical thinking skills can model this behavior for their peers and reports, further improving the company’s talent and leadership pool.

 In my executive coaching books and blog posts, I have deconstructed critical thinking into three components.

-• The ability to evaluate arguments.
-Leaders capable of critical thinking look to break problems down to basic principles, consider alternatives, and challenge or test assumptions.
+Leaders capable of critical thinking look to solve problems by reducing them to basic principles, considering alternatives, and challenging or testing assumptions.

 Executive coaching can improve critical thinking by improving the sub-skills that contribute to it.